The Nijmeegse Vierdaagse (Nijmeegse Four-Day-Marches) Explained.

 The fourth and final day, the participants again go south, south west of Nijmegen.
 They walk through Grave, Gassel, Beers and Cuijk.
 In Cuijk, participants cross the river Maas by pontoon bridge, and head back towards Nijmegen after that.

-When they arrive in Nijmegen, they enter the Via Gladiola.
+Via Gladiola.
 Normally this long lane is called Sint Annastraat, but every year the Friday of the Vierdaagse it is temporarily called Via Gladiola because participants that cross the finish line will receive Gladiolus/Sword lilies (Gladiolen in Dutch) from the MANY bystanders, friends and family that welcome them.

 Later on, they receive their Vierdaagse-kruisje if they’ve met all conditions during those four days.